Dibarra11/Pewlett-Hackard-Analysis/README.md

 ## Summary

-The analysis shows that there are a possible of 72,458 employees who will retire.
+The analysis shows that there is a possibility that 72,458 employees will retire.
   25,916 Senior Engineer
   24,926 Senior Staff
   9,285 Engineer